-- personal possessions unless they have been bought to secure or increase entitlement to council tax reduction; - cash payments made by a local authority to help children in need; - payments made by a local authority to a person aged 18 or over who was formerly in the applicant's care and continues to live with the applicant and who gives the payments to the applicant; - any payments in kind made by a charity, or made from the MacFarlane Trust, the Macfarlane (Special Payments) Trust, the Macfarlane (Special Payments) (No. 2) Trust, the Fund, the Eileen Trust, MFET Limited, the Skipton Fund, the Caxton Foundation, the Scottish Infected Blood Support Scheme, an approved blood scheme, the London Emergencies Trust, the We Love Manchester Emergency Fund, the Windrush Compensation Scheme, the National Emergencies trust or the London Bombings Relief Charitable Fund; or any Grenfell Tower support payment. - any payment other than a training allowance made to assist disabled people to obtain or retain employment; - any payment made for travelling or other expenses relating to participation in a recognised work programme; - payments made to help people select, train for, obtain and retain employment under the Employment and Training Act 1973;
+- personal possessions unless they have been bought to secure or increase entitlement to council tax reduction; - cash payments made by a local authority to help children in need; - payments made by a local authority to a person aged 18 or over who was formerly in the applicant's care and continues to live with the applicant and who gives the payments to the applicant; - payments made by a local authority under the Energy Rebate Scheme 2022 - any other payments made by the government to help with the cost of living; - any payment made in connection with the Homes for Ukraine scheme; - any payments in kind made by a charity, or made from the MacFarlane Trust, the Macfarlane (Special Payments) Trust, the Macfarlane (Special Payments) (No. 2) Trust, the Fund, the Eileen Trust, MFET Limited, the Skipton Fund, the Caxton Foundation, the Scottish Infected Blood Support Scheme, an approved blood scheme, the London Emergencies Trust, the We Love Manchester Emergency Fund, the Windrush Compensation Scheme, the National Emergencies trust or the London Bombings Relief Charitable Fund; any Grenfell Tower support payment, a historical child abuse payment or a Windrush payment. - any payment other than a training allowance made to assist disabled people to obtain or retain employment; - any payment made for travelling or other expenses relating to participation in a recognised work programme; - payments made to help people select, train for, obtain and retain employment under the Employment and Training Act 1973; - for 52 weeks, any payment to a self-employed person in order to establish or develop their business; - any payment made by a local authority to a blind homeworker under specified provisions; - any payment made to the applicant as holder of the Victoria or George Cross; - payments akin to an education maintenance allowance; - for 52 weeks, any arrears of subsistence allowance;